 The learning solutions team supports UNITAR’s projects, either through our partners, by helping them deliver, or by developing and integrating innovative learning methods.

 Our training integrates a wide variety of methodological approaches, some of which are especially relevant in the peacebuilding context.
-Below are just some examples:
+Some examples may be found on the left.

 We Do It for You